Eddy review: pricing, features, and alternatives

 Evaluating Eddy means separating what sounds strong in the demo from what holds up after implementation for onboarding software for small businesses teams.

-Where Eddy earns its place on the shortlist for smb teams once practical fit matters more than feature breadth.
+Where Eddy earns its place for smb teams

-What to press on in Eddy pricing calls and technical validation before treating it as a safe choice for cloud deployment.
+What to press on in Eddy pricing calls before signing

 Deployment model: Cloud.
 Supported platforms: Web.
 Trial: Trial not listed.